 9 Automotive marketing tips from our report launch

-Dialogue recently launched their 2019 report on marketing within the car industry at a central London breakfast briefing which naturally generated a number of automotive marketing tips for brands and dealerships alike.
+As part of our work in automotive content marketing, we launched our 2019 report on car marketing at a central London breakfast briefing which naturally generated a number of automotive marketing tips for brands and dealerships alike.

 (left to right) Ryan Battles, Joe Riordan, Jamie Watson, Craig Thomas

 Joe Riordan (content marketing manager at Perrys dealerships made up of 17 franchises)